EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/52e6ccca-3ce9-4986-b78e-d1dbdfde031d" height="700" width="700" alt="SLA NAV"/>

 - First, navigate back to the Admin Panel.
-- Then, under the "Manage" tab, Click on "SLA".
+- Then, under the "Manage" tab, click on "SLA".
 - We are going to configure 3 SLA's.
   - Sev-A, Sev-B, and Sev-C
 - Each severity level (Sev-A, Sev-B, Sev-C) has distinct grace periods and schedules, which are crucial for prioritizing support responses based on the urgency of the issues reported.